 How Should I Prepare for Acupuncture

 The first thing you should do is find a reliable Acupuncture practitioner.
-At SOHMA Integrative Medicine in Long Beach and Lakewood CA an experienced and licensed Acupuncture practitioner will be performing the treatments that last 20 minutes on average.
+At SOHMA Integrative Medicine in Long Beach CA an experienced and licensed Acupuncture practitioner will be performing the treatments that last 20 minutes on average.

 Avoid drinking coffee, sodas, or energy drinks containing caffeine for at least 2 hours prior to treatment.
 As caffeine can cause your body to increase its fight or flight response which can make inserting the needles difficult.